sophie-thomson/garden-escape/README.md

 - The last code to run in the main() function will only run if the player makes it all the way to the end of the game.
 - This displays the narrative variable END_TEXT to finish the story and an f-string stating "Congratulations {player_name}!" which inserts the name chosen by the player in place of the {player_name} placeholder.
+- This gives the user a positive and personal feedback message that they have beaten the game.
 - The congratulations message is generated using [pyfiglet](https://pypi.org/project/pyfiglet/) in 'small' font and yellow colour to stand out and highlight that it is different to the other title and game over text styles.

 ![Screenshot of Congratulations Screen](docs/readme-images/congratulations.png)